andyfengc/andyfengc.github.io/_posts/2017-11-16-Git-best-practice.md

 	`git tag -a 1.2.1`

-1. Continuous integration in develop branch
+1. Continuous integration and beta release in develop branch

-1. Merge changes from develop branch to master branch and make a release
+1. Merge changes from develop branch to master branch and make a formal release

 	**merge changes**